 - It can produce multiple solutions for a given cash flow set, making interpretation difficult.

 Now that we know how to calculate IRR, let’s look at an example.
 Assume you are considering investing in a new project.
-The project has the following cash flows:
+The project has the following cash flows.
+What is the internal rate of return?

 - Year 0: -$1,000